ivni195/BSO_antirootkit_LKM/README.md

 ### Hooking syscalls
 Now we just create our own function and overwrite `sys_call_table` with it.
-We also want to store somewhere the original function pointers, so we can call them from within our evil function.
+We also want to store somewhere the original function pointers, so we can call them from within our evil hook.

 ### Detection
 #### Comparison
 This module creates a copy of `sys_call_table` on init.
-If our module was loaded before the rootkit, we can compare addresses present in the table with the saved ones.
-If an address doesn't match, it means that there is a hook.
-Then we can want the user and restore the original address.
+If our module was loaded before the rootkit, we can compare addresses from the table currently present in memory with the saved ones.
+If addresses don't match, there is a hook.
+Then we can warn the user and restore the original address.

 #### is_kernel_text
 However, even if a rootkit was loaded first, we can still try to detect hooks.
-We iterate over every `sys_call_table` entry and call `is_kernel_text` which takes an address tells us whether it belongs to the core kernel text memory section.
+We iterate over every `sys_call_table` entry and call `is_kernel_text` which takes an address and tells us whether it belongs to the core kernel text memory section.
 Similarily to `kallsyms_lookup_name`, this function isn't available by traditional means, so we also have to do some address lookup kung-fu and reimplement our own `local_is_kernel_text`.